 09 Aug FAQ about life on a Russian train

-Travelling by a Russian train might seem a little bit challenging for an international who is visiting our country for the first time.
+Traveling by Russian trains might seem a little bit challenging for an international who is visiting our country for the first time.
 Yet, the Trans-Siberian railway trip is on a bucket list of many travelers.

-We put together a FAQ especially for those adventurers who are looking forward to exploring Russia and discover the Trans-Siberian railroad.
+We put together a FAQ especially for those adventurers who are looking forward to exploring Russia and discover the Trans-Siberian railway.

 There are different types of classes, how do I know what I get?